dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   - Default: false
   - Description: A boolean set if the root file system is immutable ie rpm-ostree
   - Type: bool
+  - Required: no
 - ansible_package_use:
   - Default: "{{ (os_immutable_fs |bool) |ternary('community.general.rpm_ostree_pkg', '') }}"
   - Description: a string that indicates which package manager to use to ansible.builtin.package that must be set to rpm_ostree_pkg when the os is immutable, as the default of atomic_container is both deprecated and incorrect.
   - Type: string
+  - Required: no
+- rpm_ostree_needs_reboot:
+  - Default: false
+  - Description: A variable used to indicate to a reboot task when the remote should be rebooted to handle package installation on rpm_ostree systems.
+Used internally for os_immutable_fs.
+  - Type: bool
+  - Required: no
 ## Dependencies

 None.